VolumeGraphics/traits/README.md

 }
 ```

-but they also support a boolean syntax
+... but they also support a boolean syntax:

 ```c++
 constexpr auto WithAuthorAndSummary = WithAuthor and WithSummary; // declare trait for later reuse